 Walk 2 Brimmon Wood & Kerry

-This walk starts and ends in the centre of Newtown and makes a good railway walk and pub walk.
+This walk starts and ends in the centre of Newtown and makes a good railway or pub walk.
 It is mainly off-road walking with a few short sections on quiet lanes.
 It gives excellent views over Newtown and the surrounding hills and also over Kerry and the Kerry valley.
 The walk can be shortened or walked as a one-way walk, returning by bus from Kerry.
-This route is a work in progress.
-It is reasonably easy to follow but there are a number of areas on the return section that can be very muddy and improvement work is needed on some stiles, gates and way-marking.
+There are a number of areas on the return section that can be very muddy.

 This walk starts under the Town Clock at the junction of Broad St, High St and Severn St, the area known locally as ‘The Cross’.
 The building now housing Barclays Bank was erected by Sarah Brisco, a descendent of the Pryce family of Newtown Hall, to commemorate Queen Victoria’s Jubilee in 1897.
 Opposite the clock on Severn Street is the Robert Owen Museum and the Robert Owen Memorial Rooms are over the HSBC on the other corner.
 Robert Owen, the founder of the Co-operative Movement, is one of Newtown’s most famous sons.